 And thinly sliced strips:

-Next up and also from the specials menu was Spanish Makerel grilled in a broth with a few pieces of agadashi tofu (of which we would have as a separate dish later).
-For such a strong fish it had a very subtle taste an illustration of the kitchen’s genuis.
+Next up and also from the specials menu was Spanish Mackerel grilled in a broth with a few pieces of agadashi tofu (which we would have as a separate dish later).
+For such a strong fish it had a very subtle taste an illustration of the kitchen’s genius.

 Next up was a specialty that the restaurant is known for (enough to make it into the tiny paragraph that was included in Bon Appetit) and a dish that Mr. Misadventures and I love, Agadashi tofu.
 Raku’s version includes ikura on top something I also love!

 Delectable and ethereal this dish was sublime.
 The broth is beefy yet subdued as it stands up to the delicately fried tofu.
 It was delightful!
 My belly was filled with warm brothy goodness when the cold green tea soba noodles with a poached egg on top came out.